 If you have any additional questions or concerns with the reopening of the resort hotels, including what resort dining locations will be open and pool procedures, Disney has provided an extensive page with information

 The largest change coming to the Walt Disney World theme parks is the introduction of the Disney Park Pass system to accommodate for lower capacity due to social distancing.
 This is a reservation system that is required for all guests, including Annual Passholders, to enter the theme parks.
 Additional modifications will be made throughout the park to promote social distancing and avoid large crowds.

 Face coverings/masks are required at all times in Walt Disney World theme parks, including while on attractions, except when dining.
 Disney has specific guidlines regarding coverings, and loose coverings like neck gaiters or bandanas, nor masks with valves, are not allowed:

-Do note that while on pathways, you must be stationary and physically distanced from other parties to remove your mask to eat or drink.
+Do note that while on pathways, you must be stationary and physically distanced from other parties to remove your face covering to eat or drink.
+You may not take off your face covering for any photos.
+Disney Photopass photographers are not allowed to take photos of any guest without proper face coverings.
 Remember: Walt Disney World is private property and they have ejected and banned select individuals who have refused to comply.

 All guests must have a temperature below 100.4°F (38°C).
 If any guest in your party has a temperature, your entire party will be denied entry.
 Disney offers an isolated “cool down” area to allow for re-testing should you fail the initial scan (Florida is the surface of the sun during the summer after all).
 Add a thermometer to your packing list and check everyone in your party before you head to a park.